archlinux/archinstall/README.md

 There's also a [Building and Testing](https://github.com/archlinux/archinstall/wiki/Building-and-Testing) guide.<br>
 It will go through everything from packaging, building and running *(with qemu)* the installer against a dev branch.

+You can also run archinstall from an existing host-system to install to another target without an ISO.

 # FAQ

 ## Keyring out-of-date